Pixelguin/P4G-CEP-docs/docs/upgrade.md

 > To upgrade from a version older than 5.0, follow the directions in [Getting Started](https://github.com/Pixelguin/P4G-CEP-docs/blob/master/docs/02_getting_started.md).

-## Download Version 5.2 Upgrade
+## Download Version 5.3 Upgrade

-Download the **Version 5.x to 5.2 Upgrade** package for P4G CEP now if you haven't already.
+Download the **Version 5.x to 5.3 Upgrade** package for P4G CEP now if you haven't already.

 * [Download from **GameBanana**](https://gamebanana.com/gamefiles/12882)
 * [Download from **Nexus Mods**](https://www.nexusmods.com/persona4golden/mods/11?tab=files)

-## Upgrade to Version 5.2
+## Upgrade to Version 5.3

 ### Verify Game Files

+> If you are upgrading from **P4G CEP 5.2**, you can skip this step.

 We need to download a clean copy of **data_e.cpk** from the Steam servers.